About the University Senate

 - President of the University or designee

-- Associate Vice President for Academic Affairs - Student Achievement
+- Associate Vice President for Faculty Advancement and Student Success

-- Four students chosen by Associated Students -- one of the four a graduate student selected in consultation with the Dean of Graduate Affairs
+- Five students chosen by Associated Students -- two of the five should be graduate students selected in consultation with the Dean of Graduate Study

 - The president or designee of the University's chapter of the faculty unit's collective bargaining unit